KaiYan289/RLpapersnote/LLM.md

 TravelPlanner: A Benchmark for Real-World Planning with Language Agents (sandbox)

+Toolformer: Language Models Can Teach Themselves to Use Tools

+τ-bench: A Benchmark for Tool-Agent-User Interaction in Real-World Domains

+StableToolBench: Towards Stable Large-Scale Benchmarking on Tool Learning of Large Language Models

+On the Tool Manipulation Capability of Open-source Large Language Models (toolbench)

+RestGPT: Connecting Large Language Models with Real-World RESTful APIs

 ### evaluation

+ToolQA: A Dataset for LLM Question Answering with External Tools

 MINT: EVALUATING LLMS IN MULTI-TURN INTERACTION WITH TOOLS AND LANGUAGE FEEDBACK